 The flowchart shows the sequence that the controller normally uses to open the generator breaker.
+This sequence is also used for the alarm action PMS-controlled stop.

 The alarm action Block does not open a closed breaker, although it stops an open breaker from closing.
 If the controller or an operator sends a GB open command while Block is active, the controller uses this sequence.